AI Search Optimization Checklist 2026: 70+ GEO Tasks

-Optimizing for AI search engines requires a different approach than traditional SEO.
-This checklist covers every essential action across five categories — from technical foundations to ongoing monitoring.
+This GEO checklist for 2026 covers every essential action across five categories for optimizing for AI search engines, from technical foundations to ongoing monitoring.
 Use it as a working document: go through each item, check off what you've already done, and prioritize what's missing.

-Whether you're just starting with Generative Engine Optimization (GEO) or auditing an existing strategy, this checklist ensures nothing falls through the cracks.
+Whether you're just starting with Generative Engine Optimization (GEO) or auditing an existing strategy, this AI SEO checklist ensures nothing falls through the cracks.

 Category 1: Technical Foundations